Higher-order topological semimetals and nodal superconductors with an order-two crystalline symmetry: Conclusion

-{\it Conclusion. ---} We identified four types of second-order topological semimetals and nodal superconductors distinguished by their boundary signatures and associated bulk topology around the nodal manifold.
+Using the systematic relation between topological gapless phases in $d$ dimensions and topological gapped phases in $d-1$ dimensions, we performed an extensive topological classification for $d=3$ and identified four types of second-order topological semimetals and nodal superconductors distinguished by their boundary signatures and associated bulk topology around the nodal manifold.
+These boundary signatures are unique to nodal topological phases as the hinge anomaly requires a bulk node before connecting to a topologically trivial configuration at large momentum.
 For a strict protection, all types require the presence of an antisymmetry, which suggests superconductors or semimetals with an approximate sublattice antisymmetry as natural candidates.
-We hope that our work may contribute to the topological interpretation of nodal superconductors, such as doped Bi$_2$Se$_3$ \cite{smylie2016, smylie2017, smylie2018}, iron-based \cite{fletcher2009, paglione2010, yusuke2010, hashimoto2010, zhang2012, hashimoto2012, su2012, hong2013, kim2013, johnson2015, smidman2018, zhang2019FeNodal}, heavy-fermion \cite{ikeda2015}, or other compounds \cite{pang2015}, and inspire further theoretical and experimental investigation of the novel phenomenology.
+We hope that our work may contribute to the topological interpretation of nodal superconductors, such as doped Bi$_2$Se$_3$ \cite{smylie2016, smylie2017, smylie2018} where the proposed multicomponent order parameter with $E_u$ symmetry can yield a system in class DIII with mirror $\mathcal{M}_{--}$ and rotation $\mathcal{R}_{-+}$ permitting second-order nodal topology ({\it c.f.} Table I), as well as iron-based \cite{fletcher2009, paglione2010, yusuke2010, hashimoto2010, zhang2012, hashimoto2012, su2012, hong2013, kim2013, johnson2015, smidman2018} and heavy-fermion compounds \cite{ikeda2015} where nodal loops have been observed.

 We thank Luka Trifunovic and Michele Burrello for discussions.
-This research was supported by the German Science Foundation (DFG) through the CRC-TR 183 ``entangled states of matter'' (projects A02, A03, and C01).
-MG acknowledges support by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program under grant agreement No.~856526, and from the Danish National Research Foundation, the Danish Council for Independent Research | Natural Sciences.
+This research was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - Project Number 277101999 - CRC 183 (projects A02, A03, and C01).
+MG acknowledges support by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program under grant agreement No.~856526, and from the Danish National Research Foundation, the Danish Council for Independent Research $\vert$ Natural Sciences.